Post may contain affiliate links.

 Ingredients You Need for Homemade Chocolate Pudding

-Our first instinct is the familiar brown box with powder to stir into cold milk, but you won’t believe the difference when you make Chocolate Pudding from scratch.
+Our first instinct is the familiar brown box with powder to stir into cold milk, but you won’t believe the difference when you make homemade chocolate pudding from scratch.
 Homemade pudding is creamy and indulgent.
 You control what goes into it and you are also the one who decides just how deeply chocolate you want it to be.
 Yum!

 How to Make Homemade Chocolate Pudding

 It’s important to stir constantly during this process.
 It’s easy to scorch milk and sugar, as you bring them to a boil, and stirring helps prevents that from happening.
-So keep your whisk moving across the bottom of your pan to prevent any sticking.
+So keep your whisk moving across the bottom of your pan to prevent any sticking and create the best homemade pudding.

 Once the pudding comes to a boil, large bubbles will begin to rise up around the edges of your pan and when you stir through with a spoon the pudding will have thickened somewhat.
 It will coat the back of a spoon.
 And, as you can see in the picture above, as it runs off the spoon the pudding doesn’t blend immediately back into a smooth pool, but is thick enough to begin sitting atop itself for a moment.
 It’s ready to come off the heat.